Storage provider

 parameter to 1

-, the smart contract will start accepting requests from clients and creating storage contracts, while the storage daemon will automatically process them: downloading and distributing Bags, generating storage proofs.
+, the smart contract starts accepting requests from clients and creates storage contracts.
+The storage daemon automatically:

 Further work with the provider